 In this article, I show you how to paint a warjack from the Retribution of Scyrah faction of Privateer Press’ Warmachine tabletop strategy game.
 This model represents one of many in an army collection that I’ve had for several years.

-The color scheme is different from the studio box art.
 See how to choose an army color scheme here.

 Read on to see how I painted this tabletop gaming miniature with 9 simple steps using watercolor wash along with standard acrylic painting techniques.